aleschro/LGC-site/README.md

 # LGC-site
-At present, just a patch website for the Living Group Council at MIT
+At present, just a patch website for the Living Group Council at MIT.

+lgc.mit.edu